rishabh9/kumoru/README.md

 ## Caveats

 1. To add custom repositories apart from above three, You'll need to update code and rebuild, which, is a very easy task to do.
-2. When latest snapshot is downloaded, older ones are not removed.
-This may increase space.
-3. There is no way to 'browse' artifacts proxied by the server, from the browser.
+2. There is no way to 'browse' artifacts proxied by the server, from the browser.
 You'll need to access the Docker volume directly.
-4. There is no authentication of any form.
+3. There is no authentication of any form.
 Proxy Kumoru behind a proxy server that provides authentication.

 ## Running the server